Ellen Lloyd - AncientPages.com - In Norse mythology, Seidr is the practice of magic and shamanism.

-Importantly, it could also be used for the opposite of these things – to curse an individual or an enterprise; to blight the land and make it barren; to induce illness; to tell false futures and thus to set their recipients on a road to disaster; to injure, maim and kill, in domestic disputes and especially in battle.”
+Importantly, it could also be used for the opposite of these things – to curse an individual or an enterprise; to blight the land and make it barren; to induce illness; to tell false futures and thus to set their recipients on the road to disaster; to injure, maim and kill, in domestic disputes and especially in battle."

 Archaeological Evidence Shows Ancient Norse Shamans Did Exist

 A mysterious ancient grave with unusual artifacts that belonged to a Völva was found in Denmark.
-Some objects inside the grave that suggest she was a Norse shaman.
+Some objects inside the grave suggest she was a Norse shaman.
 Scientists discovered an intriguing metal wand and seeds from the poisonous henbane plant inside her tomb.
-These two particular accessories are associated with a Norse shaman because the name Völva (vǫlva) is Old Norse and means “wand carrier” or “carrier of a magic staff”.
+These two particular accessories are associated with a Norse shaman because the name Völva (vǫlva) is Old Norse and means "wand carrier" or "carrier of a magic staff".